arsium/SysCallLib/README.md

 # A manual syscall lib

-A small libary to execute shellcode manually from .net application. <br>
+A small libary to execute shellcode manually from .net application.
+Useful for red teams.<br>
 This small libary allows you to make syscalls based on following patterns :

 x64 :